ofiwg/libfabric/man/fi_cq.3.md

 : Specifies that the CQ should use a pthread mutex and cond variable as a wait object.

-- *FI_WAIT_CRITSEC_COND*
-: Windows specific.
-Specifies that the CQ should use a critical section and condition variable as a wait object.

 *signaling_vector*
 : If the FI_AFFINITY flag is set, this indicates the logical cpu number (0..max cpu - 1) that interrupts associated with the CQ should target.